Browse by Category

 Editor’s Rant

 I keep track of the story of my life through two things: Ramadan, and another global recurring event that I prefer not to disclose here out of embarrassment.
+I have a weak memory and often forget important occasions, to which my wife and mother can both attest.

 The Divine Command to Read